Koatty/koatty_core/docs/api/koatty_core.koattymetadata.md

 </td><td>

-This modifies the behavior of JSON.stringify to show an object representation of the metadata map.
+Converts the metadata to a JSON object

 </td></tr>